 At least seven separate GitHub issues have been filed by Windows Home users who spent hours troubleshooting before discovering that their Windows edition simply can't run Cowork.
 One user explicitly noted they "subscribed to Max specifically to use this feature" and only discovered the incompatibility after paying.

-A documentation request (GitHub issue #27906) was filed in February asking Anthropic to add this information.
-The gap remains.
+A documentation request (GitHub issue #27906) was filed in February asking Anthropic to add this information clearly.
+That issue is now closed and the help center's deployment article has been updated to be more explicit about edition requirements.

 The "yukonSilver" Bug and Why Your Pro Machine Still Fails